 . . .

 (f) Trial briefs are required and must be submitted to the board together with proof of service pursuant to WAC 456-09-345.
 Trial briefs must be submitted at least 31 days before the hearing.
 Three copies are required if the proceeding occurs in front of the entire board.

+(g) Responses or Response Briefs are not required, but if submitted to the board, the responding party must include proof of service pursuant to WAC 456-09-345.
+Responses and Response Briefs must be submitted according to the timeline outlined in the Prehearing Order.
+Three copies are required if the proceeding occurs in front of the entire board.

-(f) Replies to any motion or brief are optional, but if filed they must be submitted to the board together with proof of service pursuant to WAC 456-09-345.
+(h) Replies to any motion or brief are only permitted with written permission.
+If allowed, replies of the board.
+If allowed, replies must be submitted to the board together with proof of service pursuant to WAC 456-09-345.
 Replies must be submitted at least 17 calendar days before the hearing.
 Three copies are required if the proceeding occurs in front of the entire board.

 . . .